sohailalam2/elemental-web/docs/elemental-component/index.md

 It is left upto the developer to decide how they want to render the DOM.

+Once the component is connected, the `render()` method will get called.
+This method simply exists so that you can cleanly organize all DOM rendering in one place.

 ## Elemental Component Options

 The `ElementalComponent` `super()` constructor can accept an optional `ElementalComponentOptions`.